anmeisel/ana-hugo/content/posts/bio.md

 disableAnchoredHeadings: true
 ---

-Ana Meisel is a Polish-German web developer and technologist based in London, UK.
-She runs internet art gallery [External Pages](https://externalpages.org/), is one half of tech history podcast [Our Friend The Computer](https://www.ourfriendthe.computer/) and one third of research group [Superkilogirls](https://superkilogirls.com/).
+Ana Meisel is a Polish-German web developer based in London, UK, who runs internet art gallery [External Pages](https://externalpages.org/) and is one-third of the research group [Superkilogirls](https://superkilogirls.com/).

 Interests include luddism and low-tech.